 Most people don't head out for lunch before 14:00, and dinner may not be until 22:00 or 23:00 at night.

-Madrid is also home to the legendary 'churro' which is a donut like strip that should be dunked in gloopy hot chocolate.
-To try churros at their sticky best you must visit the famous San Gines churreria in the centre.
+Madrid is also home to the legendary 'churro' which is a doughnut-like strip that should be dunked in gloopy hot chocolate.
+To try churros at their sticky best, you must visit the famous San Gines churreria in the centre.